MouzaAlMheiri/rlac/_posts/2026-02-26-assignment1.md

 Figure 2.
 Bubblelines visualization showing the distribution of emotional keywords across all five texts.

-What became obvious very quickly is that Wishmaster Harry Potter has dense clusters of fear, anger, and death related language.
-These spikes are not evenly spread; they come in bursts, which creates a much more volatile emotional rhythm.
+What became obvious is Wishmaster Harry Potter shows dense clusters of fear, anger, and death related language.
+These appear in bursts rather than evenly, creating a more volatile emotional rhythm.

-By contrast, Half Blood Prince and Prisoner of Azkaban feel much more controlled.
-Their emotional terms are spread more smoothly across the text.
-This supports the idea that Rowling’s narrative structure carefully manages emotional pacing.
+In contrast, Half Blood Prince and Prisoner of Azkaban display smoother emotional distribution, supporting the idea that Rowling’s narrative structure maintains more controlled emotional pacing.

-One thing that surprised us was that the shorter fanfictions do not spike constantly.
-Instead, they tend to concentrate emotional language around relationship heavy moments.
-So the intensity is definitely there, just more strategically placed than we initially expected.
+We were surprised that the shorter fanfictions did not spike constantly, instead, they concentrate emotional language around relationship heavy moments.
+The intensity is still present, but more strategically placed than expected.

-We also noticed that emotional terms often rise and fall alongside specific character mentions.
-In the fanfictions, names like Harry, Ron, and Hermione tend to appear during moments of heightened tension, which may explain why fear and anger related words cluster so tightly around those sections.
-In contrast, the original novels show a steadier relationship between character presence and emotional language, suggesting a more deliberate balance between plot events and character driven emotion.
-This difference highlights how fanfiction often amplifies emotional extremes through its characters, while Rowling’s texts maintain a more even emotional flow.
+We also found that emotional terms often rise and fall alongside character mentions.
+In the fanfictions, names like Harry, Ron, and Hermione appear during tense moments, which explains the tight clustering of fear and anger around those sections.
+The canonical novels show a steadier relationship between character presence and emotional language, suggesting a more deliberate balance between plot and character driven emotion.
+This contrast highlights how fanfiction amplifies emotional extremes, while Rowling’s texts maintain a more even emotional flow.

 2.3 Character Centered Emotional Patterns (Heatmap in Cloud R)

 After exploring broad trends, we used to Cloud R to look more closely at how emotional language clusters around specific characters.
 We built a heatmap tracking the frequency of key terms harry, ron, hermione, love, hope, fear, anger, and dead.

-We included dead/death as one of the tracked terms because death is a central emotional and narrative force in both the Harry Potter series and its fanfiction adaptations.
-Unlike love, fear, or anger which represent broad emotional states death functions as a plot defining event that often triggers intense emotional reactions in characters and readers.
-Including this term allowed us to see where moments of loss, threat, or mortality cluster in relation to key characters like Harry, Ron, and Hermione.
-It also helped highlight how fanfiction sometimes amplifies darker themes texts like Half Blood prince and Wishmaster Harry Potter show noticeably higher concentrations of death related language, reinforcing their more volatile emotional tone.
-By tracking dead/death alongside the core emotions, the heatmap captures a fuller picture of how both canon and fanfiction use mortality to shape emotional intensity.
-We noticed that when themes of death were high there was an increase of the emotion of emotion specifically present in the two JK Rowling novels we chose.
+We included dead/death because mortality is a central emotional and narrative force in both the Harry Potter series and its fanfiction adaptations.
+Unlike broad emotions such as love, fear, or anger, death functions as a plot‑defining event that triggers intense reactions.
+Tracking this term showed where moments of loss or threat cluster around characters like Harry, Ron, and Hermione, and highlighted how fanfiction often amplifies darker themes Half‑Blood Prince and Wishmaster Harry Potter show especially high concentrations of death‑related language.
+Including dead/death alongside the core emotions gave the heatmap a fuller picture of how both canon and fanfiction use mortality to shape emotional intensity, and we noticed that spikes in death‑related terms often coincided with increases in emotional language in the Rowling novels.

 <img src="{{ '/assets/images/image2.jpg' | relative_url }}" alt="Color-coded word cloud">

 Figure 3.
 Heatmap showing the frequency of character and emotion terms across selected texts.

-A few things became immediately clear.
-First, Harry completely dominates the corpus.
-This is expected narratively, but the scale of his dominance is much more striking when visualized.
-Second, Ron’s presence fluctuates quite a bit across texts.
-He appears heavily in the Ron centered fanfiction but much less in Wishmaster.
-This suggests that fan fiction authors redistribute character focus depending on the story they want to tell.

-Third, love peaks sharply in Next Gen, which strongly supports the idea that fanfiction often amplifies romantic themes and has a focus on other characters rather than just the main ones in the novel.
-Meanwhile, fear and anger appear consistently across both darker fanfics and canonical novels, reinforcing Harry’s long standing association with danger and conflict.
+Several patterns stood out.
+Harry dominates the corpus, which is expected narratively but more striking when visualized.
+Ron’s presence varies widely he appears heavily in the Ron centered fanfiction but far less in Wishmaster, showing how fanfiction redistributes character focus.
+Love peaks sharply in Next Gen, supporting the idea that fanfiction amplifies romantic themes and shifts attention to different characters.
+Meanwhile, fear and anger appear consistently across darker fanfics and the canonical novels, reinforcing Harry’s long standing association with danger and conflict.

-What this heat map really helped us see is how emotional language organizes itself around specific characters, something that would be extremely difficult to quantify through close reading alone.
+The heatmap revealed how emotional language organizes itself around specific characters patterns that would be difficult to quantify through close reading alone.

 2.4 Cross Text Comparison (Color Coded Word Cloud in R)